spencerjbeckwith/bionicle/README.md

 ## Development Environment

 - You must run `npm install` before using this package.
-- NPM script `buildClient` will watch the source directory and client files to compile/rollup your Typescript for the web client.
+- NPM script `buildClient` will watch the source directory and client files to compile/rollup your TypeScript for the web client.
-- NPM script `buildServer` will watch the source directory and server files to compile/rollup your Typescript for the server instance.
+- NPM script `buildServer` will watch the source directory and server files to compile/rollup your TypeScript for the server instance.
 - NPM script `host` will host a local webserver, serving your game files, and will open your browser to the page.
 - NPM script `watch` will watch the images asset folder and will recompile your atlas (via the `atlas` script) automatically when a change is detected.
 If you've also run `build` this change will then trigger that as well.
 - NPM script `test` runs (and watches) the test files located alongside source files.

 Running these scripts together ensures a smooth development process.
-When saving an image or Typescript, the only thing you must do to run the game is refresh your browser page.
+When saving an image or TypeScript, the only thing you must do to run the game is refresh your browser page.
 I recommend setting up a vscode task that will run all these scripts at once and open them all parallel to each other in the same terminal.

 ==========

-BIONICLE MMORPG
+# Game Design

+The game should encourage the players to think like Toa and follow the three virtues: unity, duty, and destiny.
+Strength comes in numbers - It's unlikely the players will have every mask, element or item at their disposal, and as characters have different inventories, masks, and movesets, it'll be a matter of preserving your own personal goods for the sake of the team.
+Elemental moves must be designed to complement each other, and cover each others weaknesses - encouraging a player party to diversify and work to compensate for one another's shortcomings. **All design choices should be in purpose of making the players work as a team, communicate, and cooperate to defeat the foe.** No player should be able to fight well on their own - they completely depend on one another.
+Keep enemies varied in their attacking styles and what is necessary to defeat them - and pull out some twists, too.
+But keep them defeatable.
+Fit them in the lore of the Bionicle universe but give them uniqueness compared to each other.

 Okay, so what exactly am I trying to make?
-- A Bionicle MMO in which you explore the island of Mata Nui, leveling up your Toa as you scour the island for your masks of power.
+- A Bionicle online game in which you explore the island of Mata Nui, leveling up your Toa as you scour the island for your masks of power.
- I want to keep the battle system simple, but engaging.
+- A simple, yet engaging, battle system.
 Outside of the game's characters, setting and content - enemies will vary and the player will have a variety of options available for each Toa they want to build.
+The battle system will be infinitely extendable.
+- The server will be very simple to install and host - only requiring node.js and a local install of this repository

+## Masks and Equipment

 Toa Equipment:
-- Right Hand - main weapon
-    - Weapons: Some take more than one hand, such as a Greatsword.
-All weapons enable a different sort of power.
-Ranged weapons require appropriate ammunition in your inventory.
-        Weapons:
-            - Sword - one handed
-            - Greatsword - two handed
-            - Axe - one handed
-            - Claw - one handed
-            - Hook - one handed
-            - Katana - one handed
-            - Shield - left hand only, increases defense
-            - Disk Launcher - two handed but much more effective than throwing a disk.
-Requires either bamboo or Kanoka disks to use
-            - Zamor Sphere Launcher. one handed, and generally weaker than a disk launcher.
-Requires zamor spheres to use Each weapon has different variants as well, which may boost different stats or modify elemental resistances.
-                Each weapon, when used, has a specific attack move.
-Dual-wielding allows for two attacks that are weaker.
-Wielding one single-hand weapon increases its output as well.
-- Left Hand - support equipment or another weapon
+- Weapon
+    - Controls damage output and may have special offensive or defensive traits
-- Armor
+- Equipment
     - Can block incoming damage, in the form of physical or elemental protection.
 May also provide other boons or bonuses
 - Accessory
     - Can provide all sorts of unique effects, statuses, or resistances